dennislee22/deepspeed-train-CML/README.md

   0%|          | 0/1764 [00:00<?, ?it/s]/home/cdsw/.local/lib/python3.10/site-packages/deepspeed/runtime/zero/stage_1_and_2.py:1652: UserWarning: The torch.cuda.*DtypeTensor constructors are no longer recommended.
 It's best to use methods such as torch.tensor(data, dtype=*, device='cuda') to create tensors.
 (Triggered internally at ../torch/csrc/tensor/python_tensor.cpp:83.)
 ```

-- All 3 worker nodes are consuming the same GPU memory utilization rate persistently at 5GB:
+- All 3 worker nodes are consuming the same GPU memory utilization rate consistently at ~5GB:
 <img width="1004" alt="image" src="https://github.com/dennislee22/deepspeed-train-CML/assets/35444414/939a0d56-87e1-4388-bd60-363bff884357">

 - Time taken by each worker node to complete the training: